 "Instead of starting by focusing on the map and seeing all the places you can’t go, I suggest starting with where you want to go."

-A blog about our work—methods of change—and things that inspire us day to day.
+A blog about our work and things that inspire us day to day.

-We invite you to read a few of our daily musings and an occasional insight into what it really takes to help people embrace something new and different.
+We invite you to read a few of our daily musings and an occasional insight.
 Writing this blog is not a chore.
 It is the way we remember big and small lessons in the hope that they can assist those who suddenly realize there is a better way to accomplish a goal, reach a destination, or make the world a incrementally better place to work and play.

 "When you do this, you begin to see all the things people are doing from within to help others connect and feel as if they belong.